xcarsona/NeuroVox/data/README.md

 # Data Directory

-This folder contains all datasets used for the Resonance AI project.
+This folder contains all datasets used for the NeuroVox project.

-## Structure
-- raw/        → Original unmodified datasets
-- processed/ → Cleaned and feature-engineered data

 ## Data Sources
 - Kaggle Mental Health Datasets (Primary)